BlockchainCommons/seedtool-cli/Docs/MANUAL.md

 ## Version History

+### 0.10.1, 1/19/2020

+* Now parses (but still ignores) wider range of CBOR date formats for seed birthdate.

 ### 0.10.0, 12/15/2020

 * Now parses (and ignores) the `name` and `note` fields of a `ur:crypto-seed` given as input.